Energy Storage State-of-Charge Market Model: Price-taker Case Study

-In the first case study, we consider an energy arbitrage problem assuming energy storage is a price-taker with no power to influence market prices.
-We assume the storage can predict price perfectly but must obey the market rule to design bids and be cleared.
-The goal of this case study is to demonstrate how different storage market models would impact storage market profit potential.
-In terms of market design, we consider three market models: \begin{enumerate} \item \textbf{Multi:} the energy storage is not constrained by the market bidding model and can make charge and discharge decisions freely to arbitrage price differences.
-This case represents the \emph{best possible} arbitrage results and adopts optimization model~\eqref{p1}. \item \textbf{RTD-1:} the storage submits one charge bid and one discharge bid for each hour, and the system operator clears the storage bids in \emph{single-period} real-time dispatches.
+To focus on the comparison of market models, we assume the storage can predict price perfectly but must obey the market rule to design bids and be cleared.
+This case study aims to demonstrate how different storage market models would impact storage arbitrage profit potential.
+In terms of market design, we consider three market models: \begin{enumerate} \item \textbf{Multi:} the energy storage is not constrained by the market bidding model and can freely make charge and discharge decisions to arbitrage price differences.
+This case represents the \emph{best possible} arbitrage results and adopts the optimization \emph{multi-period} dispatch model~\eqref{p1}. \item \textbf{RTD-1:} the storage submits one charge bid and one discharge bid for each hour, and the system operator clears the storage bids in \emph{single-period} real-time dispatches.
 This model represents \emph{existing} storage participation models being used now in most ISOs.
-This model uses optimization model~\eqref{p2} and sets $S=1$ as it assumes a single storage segment model. \item \textbf{RTD-5:} similar to RTD-1 except the storage submits five-segment bids as \emph{proposed} in this paper.
-We use an equally spaced 20\% SoC segment range; this model uses optimization model~\eqref{p2} and sets $S=5$.. \end{enumerate} All three optimization models uses a price arbitrage objective function; the $J_t$ function in the objectives becomes the product between price and storage total power:
+This case uses optimization model~\eqref{p2} and sets $S=1$ as it assumes a 1-segment model. \item \textbf{RTD-5:} similar to \textbf{RTD-1} except the storage submits 5-segment bids as \emph{proposed} in this paper.
+We use an equally spaced 20\% SoC segment range; this case uses optimization model~\eqref{p2} and sets $S=5$. \end{enumerate}

+All three cases use a price arbitrage objective function; the $J_t$ function in the objectives \eqref{p1_obj} and \eqref{p2_obj} becomes the product between price and storage total power:

 where $\lambda_t$ is the market price.